backstage/backstage/docs/deployment/pulumi/aws.md

 }
 ```

-Then click on `Next` and give the policy an name and a description of your liking.
+Then click on `Next` and give the policy a name and a description of your liking.
 Afterwards, click on `Create policy`.

 - Navigate back to the user creation window and press on the refresh button and search for the policy you just created.
 Now, create the user.
 - Now you will be redirected to all users, click on the user you just created and click on `Security credentials`